 Entertainment Pavilion Addition

-Timber was the main building material and blends well with the expansive surrounds, fields and trees and the immediate garden.
+Timber was the main building material and blends well with the expansive surrounds, fields and trees and the garden.
 The addition was designed such that it would capture the immediate close views of the swimming pool and the tennis court as well as the wider district views.
 The design too ensured that the prevailing breezes were captured by the structure and an emphasis on natural light and airflow was a major part of the design.
 Ceiling fans were installed at regular intervals to help keep the space cool.
-Bi-fold shutters were included providing protection from any wet or windy weather as well as blocking out the hot sun in summer.
+Bi-fold shutters were included which provided protection from any wet or windy weather as well as blocking out the hot sun in summer.

 If this design is something that you believe would be a great addition to your home, please contact us so we can discuss in detail your requirements, the advantages and disadvantages of your current home and your families current and likely future lifestyle.